Introduction

 • Applets are identified by a stable id, a version, and a digital signature (verified by the runtime).

-• Applets may be installed if not already present.
+• Applets may be installed if not already present (within the limit of one applet).

 • Applets may be uninstalled in which case all owned resources are deleted.